NYULibraries/login/GETTING_STARTED.md

 To do so, you must have access to an Admin account in __Login__.

+## Providers and Clients

+__NYU Libraries central login system__ is an Oauth2 Provider.
+What this means is that after a user is authenticated by this application, their data can be authorized to another _client_ application provided that _client_ is registered within __NYU Libraries central login system__ as a __Client Application__.

+The __Client Application__ will be the role that you application will play when trying to connect to __NYU Libraries central login system__.

 ## Adding your application as a client

   1. Login to __NYU Libraries central login system__ as an admin.